its-epherrrs/steal_it/README.md

 You will need:
  - Streamrip (https://github.com/nathom/streamrip)
  - Beets (https://beets.readthedocs.io/en/stable/)
-   - I will replace this with Mutagen (https://mutagen.readthedocs.io/en/latest/) at somepoint because Beets is dreadful and makes everything unecessarily difficult
+   - I will replace this with Mutagen (https://mutagen.readthedocs.io/en/latest/) at somepoint because Beets is dreadful and makes everything unecessarily difficult.
  - VirtualDJ (https://www.virtualdj.com/download/)
  - Python (but that's obvious)
+   - The only extra library needed is beautifulsoup4 (https://pypi.org/project/beautifulsoup4/) and only if you're using the steal_it_from_maltine.py script!

-For this to work properly you also need a file in your %userprofile% area called urls (no extension) with each Tidal URL separated on a new line
+For this to work properly you also need a file in your %userprofile% area called urls (no extension) with each Tidal URL separated on a new line.

 There's probably bugs and other weirdness with this but it works well enough for me.